 : Early January – Early May

 * This program is based on a minimum number of students to participate and will be evaluated in the fall to determine if it's able to run for the Spring.

 AREAS OF STUDY

 Music and entertainment industry courses and business courses.
-Students take 3 classes for the first half of the semester-- two classes in Block 1 and two classes in Block 2, and register for the internship course.
+Students will take 4 classes during the first half (8 weeks) of the semester-- two classes in Block 1 and two classes in Block 2, and register for the internship course.
 During the second half of the semester (8 weeks), students will intern full-time for roughly 40 hours a week.
+Students must

 Courses are subject to change from semester to semester, but the following courses are typically offered.
 The course prefix and course numbers listed below are equivalent to Belmont courses.

-- International Business Finance (counts for INB elective, 3 credits)
+- INB elective: International Business Finance (3 credits)

 Students will live in centrally located shared housing with other students on the GAV program.
-There is not a meal plan included, but students will have access to a kitchen in Sydney.
+Students will have access to a kitchen in Sydney.
 Hong Kong students will have a mini fridge and kettle in their room.
 Students will have catch up dinners with GAV staff throughout the semester that are covered by GAV every few weeks.

 1. Administrative Fee: $150

-Program Deposit: $1,000 (this will not be owed up front as it is included in the Program Fee, but if students withdraw from the program after the application deadline, they will be responsible for this amount)
+Program Deposit: $1,000 (this will not be owed up front as it is included in the Program Fee, but if students withdraw from the program after October 25th, they will be responsible for this amount).